 You can use the information presented in Section 6.2

-to calculate the expected count rate from your source.
+to calculate the expected count rates from your source.
 They have available to them a host of template stellar spectra.
 If you have a UV spectrum of your source you can also input it directly to the calculators.
 The calculators will evaluate the global and per pixel count rates and will warn you if your exposure exceeds the absolute bright object limits.

 You should also be aware that the local rate monitor does not perform a measurement of the actual flux per pixel.
 Instead, the check image is binned into ‘superpixels’, each one with a size of 8 ×